 Try as we might, the holiday season is always a hectic one.
 Balancing work, family, and friends is especially busy during this time of joy, relaxation, and wonder.
 I have talked about my meditation practice before on the blog, and in the next few blog posts, I want to revisit this idea and expound upon mantras a bit.
 Mantras can be a tool used to help bring calm, focus, and positivity to daily life, which can definitely help during these next few weeks of craziness!

-Mantras come in many forms, they can be one word or a short phrase and in sanskrit or any other language.
+Mantras come in many forms, they can be one word or a short phrase and in Sanskrit or any other language.
 One simple yet powerful mantra is OM, which is the sound of the universe.
-Another mantra is Om mani padme hum, which translates to “the jewel is in the lotus.”
+Another mantra is Om mani Padme hum, which translates to “the jewel is in the lotus.”
 Ultimately, mantras are for clearing your mind.
-A last example is Om namah shivaya, which translates to “I honor the divinity within myself.”
+The last example is Om Namah Shivaya, which translates to “I honor the divinity within myself.”